 The pandemic slowed the momentum, but they are ready to move things forward again.

 They have learned a lot since 2019, Bobbi noted.
 Most recently, they finalized a petition with the help of attorneys and are currently collecting signatures.
 In order for the petition to go before the council, a minimum of 75 signatures from Tribal Members is required.

 With the selection deadline approaching for the Wind River Startup Challenge, it leaves a small window to get the petition passed by the council – a May 15th meeting is their hope right now.

 With a good outlook on revenue generation, establishing relationships with other producers, and partnerships to help build what they need, both Austin and Bobbi are hopeful for the legalizing of medical marijuana and hemp production.

-Click here to see all of that we have published so far.
+Click here to see all of the stories about finalists we were able to interview.